dankuck/vue-easeljs/README.md

 in rotation to show an animation.

 The friendliest approach is to layout the images in a grid.
-For example, if a character required 32x32 pixels to show, a sprite sheet might have 10 images of the character in a 320x32 pixel image.
+For example, if a character requires 32x32 pixels to show, a sprite sheet might have 10 images of the character in a 320x32 pixel image.
 (Or a 32x320 image.
 Or a 160x64 image.
 EaselJS will figure it out.)